Our Responsible Procurement Policy

 The Council are also working closely with partners across the County and South West.
 This is to implement an approach to minimising risks associated with Modern Slavery.

-Potential Council suppliers are encouraged to read this simple guide to Modern Slavery.
+Potential Council suppliers are encouraged to read the Modern Slavery Guide.

 - Ethical Trading Initiative